We are here to provide product information and diagnose some of the product related issues you may be experiencing.

 Please select your questions below for getting FAQ answers.

-All Charder accessories are designed specifically to use with Charder brand scales only.
-The use of Charder accessories with other brand scale could damage the accessory and scale also
+All Charder accessories are designed specifically for use with Charder Medical devices only.
+The use of Charder accessories with devices produced by other brands may result in damage to the accessory and/or device.

-The body mass index (BMI) is a statistical measure which compares a person's weight and height.
-Though it does not actually measure the percentage of body fat, it is used to estimate a healthy body weight based on a person's height.
-Due to its ease of measurement and calculation, it is the most widely used diagnostic tool to identify weight problems within a population, usually whether individuals are underweight, overweight or obese.
-Classification of weight for adults over 18 years on the basis of Body Mass Index according to WHO, 2000 EK IV and WHO 2004 (WHO - World Health Organization).
+Though BMI does not actually measure body fat, it is often used to estimate if a person is at risk for obesity-related diseases.
+Due to its ease of measurement and calculation, it is the most widely used diagnostic tool to identify weight problems within a population.
+The chart below is the classification of weight for adults over 18 years on the basis of Body Mass Index according to WHO, 2000 EK IV and WHO 2004 (WHO - World Health Organization).